UPDATE: Nov 30, 2018

 Furthermore, under the Quality category, the Non-proportional measures (continuous and ratio) and the outcome measures that are not risk-adjusted will not be publicly reported in 2018.

 Not many are aware that some performance information that meets the public reporting standards, but is not published on Physician Compare site, will still be available in the form of downloadable database.
 This information would potentially be used by physician ranking websites, insurance companies for determining the network of providers, and for physician recruitment.
 So, the impact of this data will spread far and wide, beyond the confines of Physician Compare site.

 Stay Informed: Preview the Data

-Fortunately, the 2017 performance data will be available for verification for a 30-day preview period in late Fall 2018 before being published on Physician Compare and made available as a downloadable database.
-CMS will be announcing details of which measures will be published shortly, and it will serve providers well to stay on top of it.
+Fortunately, the 2017 performance data will be available for verification for a 30-day preview period in late Fall 2018 (Available Now) before being published on Physician Compare and made available as a downloadable database.
 Correct Enterprise Identity Management (EIDM) account and appropriate user role are required to access the Provider Quality Information Portal (PQIP), where you can preview performance data for all the measures, performance categories and MIPS score.
 If any providers have left or joined your practice since the end of 2017 performance period, also check the PECOS data to make sure all the information is up-to-date there.

 The penalty avoidance approach by submitting minimum data might come back to bite now.
 Still, all is not lost.
 2018 submissions are still a quarter away.
 Analyzing MIPS data for all performance categories will give an idea where you stand, what you can do to improve your MIPS score, and what is the best method to submit MIPS data.
 MyMipsScore can help with that.